dreadwrr/Recentchanges-Linux/README.md

 or copy the applicable files from there.

 I am now focusing on just linux and researching how I can reshape and retool recentchanges to be more responsive and adapt to modern approaches at gui distribution.
-This project has helped me learn python and about linux.
-The primary focus is always minimal requirements and custom logic.
-So check in from time to time as I come up with new features and enhance recent changes.

 ![Alt text](https://i.imgur.com/gqbO4HB.png) <br>